clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 give broader context.
 It is nothing more than a simplistic reverse proxy with one-to-many fan-out and some pre-/post-processing.
-The request goes in, gets slightly modified, then is sent to multiple upstreams, and once all responses are collected, the modified responses go back to the client.
+The request goes in, gets slightly modified, then is sent to multiple upstreams, and once all responses are collected, the combined response goes back to the client.
 This seemingly trivial project is complicated by the fact that the requests and responses carry quite large JSON payloads, and we want to handle them at a rate of **~10k req/s**, in/out network bandwidth reaching **350 MB/s**.
 The heap size is set to